 Most of the animals that we come across in our life are pretty cute and friendly.
-However, not all animals are lucky, and some of them look pretty ugly.
-Some consider them to be simply terrible, although some of them are not dangerous at all.
+However, not all animals are lucky, and some look pretty ugly.
+Some consider them simply terrible, although some are not dangerous at all.

 Such animals are found in different parts of the world.
-Below we have presented a list of the ugliest animals on earth.
+Below we have presented a list of the twenty ugliest animals on Earth.
+The animals listed are renowned for their strange-looking appearance; some are even on the red list of threatened species (conservation status).

 Table of Contents

 This fish has neither a skeleton nor any muscles in its body.
-It is mainly found in Australia and the coast of the Green Continent, and Tasmania.
+It is mainly found in Australia, the coast of the Green Continent, and Tasmania.

-In 2013, the British Society for the Conservation of Ugly Animals chose the fish as a mascot.
-The jellyfish with a sad facial expression then scored 10,000 votes, overtaking the nosed monkey, the world’s most giant frog living on Lake Titicaca, the flightless kakapo parrot from New Zealand, and the aquatic monster axolotl.
+In 2013, the British Society for the Conservation of Ugly Animals, founded by Simon Watt, chose the fish as a mascot.
+The ugliest fish species with a sad facial expression then scored 10,000 votes, overtaking the nosed monkey, the world’s most giant frog living on Lake Titicaca, the flightless kakapo parrot from New Zealand, and the aquatic monster axolotl.

 |Scientific Name||Psychrolutes marcidus|